marklogic-community/marklogic-samplestack/appserver/java-spring/README.md

 *To build the app*

-* `./gradlew assemble`   This command bootstraps the middle tier and builds the Java project
+* `./gradlew assemble`   This command bootstraps the middle tier, runs tests, and builds the Java project
 * `./gradlew dbLoad`    This command loads some sample data
 * `./gradlew bootrun`       This command runs the middle tier and MarkLogic services
 * See the sibling project in /browser for instructions on running the browser application

 *To begin developing*

 * `./gradlew test` This command runs unit tests.
+Note that the tests will no longer pass if you run them after dload.
+We wanted to avoid their being overly destructive in a demo environment, and so if you want clean-running tests after dbload, simply issue a dbclear first.

 *To build javadocs*